-Metabolic confusion diet: can calorie cycling help men lose fat without stalling?
+Metabolic confusion diet: Can calorie cycling help men lose fat without stalling?

 “Metabolic confusion sounds like a hack, but the body isn’t easily ‘tricked.’
 For most men, the make-or-break factor is still the weekly calorie deficit and whether the plan protects lean mass and sleep.
 Calorie cycling can help adherence, but it’s not magic.”